Garbage Collector Analysis

 System.gc().
 Other causes trigger the collection of the young generation space

-("G1New") or the mixed GC collection of the G1 collector ("G1Old") that transfers objects to the old generation.
+("G1New") or the old GC collection of the G1 collector ("G1Old") that cleans up unreferenced objects in the old

-You can see that the mixed GC collection consistently takes longer than the young generation collection although the
+generation.
+You can see that the old GC collections consistently take longer than the young generation

 Collected references with special GC handling are shown as "final", "weak", "soft" and "phantom" references in separate columns.